September 11, 2020 3 min read

 For people, these aromatic plant compounds offer more than pleasant scents; studies are discovering health applications, including pain relief.

-Although found in many plants, terpenes are often associated with marijuana and CBD because both cannabis and the industrial hemp plant contain them in high concentrations.
+Although found in many plants, terpenes are often associated with hemp and CBD because both cannabis and the industrial hemp plant contain them in high concentrations.

 Many terpenes are bioactive, which means they affect living organisms, tissue, or cells.
 Examples of bioactive substances include antibiotics, enzymes, and vitamins.
 Unlike a watermelon seed that can pass right through your digestive tract unchanged, bioactive compounds interact with the building blocks of your body.